PLSysSec/rlbox/README.md

 ## Using this library

-RLBox is a general purpose sandboxing API that can be used to interact with library sandboxed with different backends --- WebAssembly, Native Client, OS processess, etc. Support for each backend is provided by a separate plugin that must also be downloaded separately.

-See the [online docs](https://docs.rlbox.dev) for more details.

 The RLBox library is a header only library, so you can directly download this repo and use include the contents of `code/include/` in your application.
 On Linux/Mac machines, you can optionally install the headers as well with `make install`.

 Support for cmake's `find_package` API is also included.
 See the example in `examples/hello-world-cmake`.

+The RLBox sandboxing API additionally needs a sandboxing plugin specific to the sandboxing technology used (WebAssembly, Native Client, OS processes, etc.).
+This plugin must be downloaded separately.
+See the [tutorial](https://docs.rlbox.dev) for more details.

 ## Running the tests